 Cycle #9 – 3rd Stimulated – (HERE COMES THE ICSI SUCCESS STORY!)

 I conducted extensive research and explored various forms of stimulation during this period.
-Based on my findings, I came to the conclusion that Elonva would be a great option for me.
+Based on my findings, I concluded that Elonva would be a great option for me.

 - The doctors at this facility are not particularly fond of being told what to do, so I had to be tactful in my approach.

 During my appointment, I expressed the need for their professional opinion and stated, “I have heard about this treatment called Elonva, and from what I have read, it seems like a suitable therapy for me.
-However, I trust your judgment completly ”
+However, I trust your judgment completely”

 By presenting my perspective in this manner, the doctor agreed and decided that we should proceed with Elonva this time.
 I was overjoyed with the outcome!